Skip to main content

 Data collection/vegetation monitoring at the site.

-NEON is organizing a monthly seminar series, with the overarching goal to build community among researchers at the intersection of ecology, environmental science, and NEON.
-Specifically, the series will:
+NEON organizes a monthly seminar series, with the overarching goal to build community among researchers at the intersection of ecology, environmental science, and NEON.
+Specifically, the series aims to:

 • Highlight new findings and frontiers of ecology and NEON science

-• Build a diverse and inclusive researcher community
+• Build a robust and active researcher community

 • Showcase and catalyze partnerships